rerrorctf/ret/README.md

 ### init

 ```
-usage: rctf init [flag-format]
+usage: rctf init
 ```

 Initializes the current working directory for a task.

-This information is stored in the `rctf-tasks.json` file in the hidden `.rctf` directory.
+This creates the `rctf-tasks.json` file in the hidden `.rctf` directory.

-Note that the flag format is treated as a regular expression.
-For example `flag{.+}` would be suitable for a ctf with flags like `flag{example}`.

 https://github.com/rerrorctf/rctf/blob/main/commands/init.go